PUM14-GutenTag/GutenTag/README.md

 Set your serve hostname in the /.env/ file.

+Set the JWT_SECRET_KEY variable in /backend/api/**init**.py.
+This should be a long, random string with no special characters.

 **Launch Docker Desktop**.
 Then open the root directory in the terminal and run

 `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up`.